invoke-ai/InvokeAI/docs/nodes/NODES.md

 # Using the Node Editor

 The nodes editor is a blank canvas allowing for the use of individual functions and image transformations to control the image generation workflow.
-The node processing flow is usually done from left (inputs) to right (outputs), but is not always the case the more complex the node graph becomes.
-Nodes inputs and outputs are connected by dragging connectors from node to node.
+Nodes take in inputs on the left side of the node, and return an output on the right side of the node.
+A node graph is composed of multiple nodes that are connected together to create a workflow.
+Nodes' inputs and outputs are connected by dragging connectors from node to node.
+Inputs and outputs are color coded for ease of use.

 To better understand how nodes are used, think of how an electric power bar works.
 It takes in one input (electricity from a wall outlet) and passes it to multiple devices through multiple outputs.
 Similarly, a node could have multiple inputs and outputs functioning at the same (or different) time, but all node outputs pass information onward like a power bar passes electricity.
 Not all outputs are compatible with all inputs, however - Each node has different constraints on how it is expecting to input/output information.
 In general, node outputs are colour-coded to match compatible inputs of other nodes.